nythrox/effects.js/README.md

 ### Limitations of this library:
 In a `callback` handler, can only call `exec` while the handler is still running, you can not save it somewher else (tearoff) and call it later
-You can only resume continuations inside of handlers (you cannot `tearoff` the callback and use it after the handler hasreturned)
+You can only resume continuations inside of handlers (you cannot `tearoff` the callback and use it after the handler has returned)

+### Stack-safety
+It is stack-safe!

+### Performance
+See benchmarks, but it is expected to perform better than using Promises

 ### Assistance is wanted
 Feel free to create PRs or issues about bugs, suggestions, code review, questions, similar ideas, improvements, etc. You can also get in contact with <a href="https://github.com/nythrox"> me</a>, don't be shy to send a message!